mrAmyntas/miniRT/README.md

 # miniRT
 miniRT

-Coded a basic raytracer in C.
+Coded a basic raytracer in C. Works on macOS.
 Can handle planes, cylinders, spheres, discs & tori.

 Runs by creating program and adding a scene to display as an argument.